2dengine/love.maker/readme.md

 # love.maker
-This library was written in Lua specifically for the LÖVE2D framework. love.maker is a library that can minify, compile and compress your LÖVE2D project folder.
+This library was written in Lua specifically for the [LÖVE](https://love2d.org) framework. love.maker is a library that can minify, compile and compress your LÖVE project folder.
-If you choose to compile your Lua script files, the resulting .love file will only run on the same version of LÖVE2D or LuaJIT.
+If you choose to compile your Lua script files, the resulting .love file will only run on the exact same version of LÖVE or LuaJIT that was used when building.
 This library allows you to output .love files anywhere on your system using absolute paths.

-The complete documentation is available here: https://2dengine.com/doc/maker.html
+The source code available on [GitHub](https://github.com/2dengine/love.maker) and the official documentation is from [2dengine.com](https://2dengine.com/doc/maker.html)

 ## Example